Sandra2021211/DataValidation/README.md

   * **Value equality matching**
   * **Fuzzy string similarity** (via `SequenceMatcher`)

-* Row-level comparison using **multiprocessing** for improved performance and to find any mismatches present
+* Row-level comparison using **multiprocessing** for improved performance to find any mismatch

 * Validates: